AimeeKnight/aimeeknight/README.md

 ### Hi there 👋, my name is Aimee Knight
 #### Software Engineer and Cloud Architect

-Having worked professionally in software development for over a decade, my expertise spans MLOps, cloud infrastructure and application engineering.
+Having worked professionally in software development for over a decade, my expertise spans MLOps, cloud infrastructure, Kubernetes, and application engineering.
 For a comprehensive compilation of my conference talks, blog posts, and podcast interviews, please refer to my GitHub projects below and AimeeMarieKnight.com.

 Skills: Node / JS / MLOps / Kubernetes